alicht/rails-forms/README.md

 end
 ```

-This will creates a blank `cat` object that we're going to pass into our view.
+This will create a blank `cat` object that we're going to pass into our view.

 ### `create`